-Nuad Boran Philly was founded by Eun Jung Choi and Guillermo Ortega Tanus movement artists, educators, lifetime partners, and certified Thai Bodywork practitioners and instructors.
+Nuad Bodywork (formally known as Nuad Boran Philly) was founded by Eun Jung Choi and Guillermo Ortega movement artists, educators, lifetime partners, and certified Thai Bodywork practitioners and instructors.
 Their main goal is to offer quality and affordable services and education to those who are seeking healthy lifestyles and wellness through integrated bodywork and movement in Greater Philadelphia area and beyond.

 Eun Jung, originally from Korea and Guillermo, originally from Mexico, started their careers as professional dancers/performers and later found their home in Philadelphia, dedicating themselves to teaching and art making.
 As deepening their practices in movement, they both discovered the profound connection and love for various modalities of bodywork, somatic practices, improvisation and integrated healing processes.

-Both have traveled to Chiang Mai, Thailand over multiple years to study with many respectful masters.
-They completed Thai Massage School (TMC)’s GTC 300 Teacher Training program, and studied other modalities of Thai bodywork, including Nerve Touch Technique, Tok Sen, Chi Nei Tsang, Karen Hill deep tissue, Reflexology, and Thai Aromatherapy.
+Both have traveled to Chiang Mai, Thailand the last 6 summers to study with many respectful masters.
+They both have completed Thai Massage School (TMC)’s GTC 300 Teacher Training program, and studied other modalities of Thai bodywork, including Nerve Touch Technique, Tok Sen, Chi Nei Tsang, Abdominal Detox Massage, Karen Hill deep tissue, Thai Trigger Point, Thai medical massage, Reflexology, Amatarot, and Thai Aromatherapy.
 They offer their knowledge and practice to those who desire to connect with the inner spirits and experience unique Thai ancient healing techniques through touch and movement.

-*Speical thanks to teachers who taught us along the way: Ajahn Chaiya, Ajahn Sompon Choksuk, Ajahn Rinraya, Ajahn Khumlee, Ajahn.
-Suwat and all teachers of TMC (Thai Massage School).
+*Special thanks to teachers who taught us along the way: Ajahn Chaiya, Ajahn Sompon Choksuk, Ajahn Khumlee, Ajahn Rinraya, Ajahn Suwat, Ajahn Sinchai, and all teachers of TMC (Thai Massage School).

 Eun Jung Choi, originally from South Korea, is a professional dance maker/instructor/performer and Thai massage practitioner.
 As a movement artist and a dance maker for the past 30+ years in the U.S., Korea and Mexico, Eun Jung have been privileged to work within intimate communities where physical contact has been an integral part of artistic practice and exploration.
 Her dance partners have brought care, compassion, clear intention and generosity to her work and have made her feel connected and nurtured and have promoted feel-good sensations that foster a sense of well-being and happiness.
 Eun Jung’s sense of physical contact within dance practice has been a dynamic healing path in many ways: physical, psychological and social.
 It is biology as much as it is psychology.
 Touch has been life itself in her own personal artistic expression.